In California, special rules apply when dealing with a domestic violence crime.

 Representation in these circumstances requires an intense multifaceted approach that will include many of the steps taken in any domestic violence defense but will also include gathering information from other sources.
 Proper representation against domestic violence charges, California and beyond is important.

-The first step for a victim defendant should be attempting to educate and persuade the prosecutor as to the true facts of the situation.
-Many good prosecutors will pay close attention to evidence that the defendant is actually victim.
+The first step for a defendant should be attempting to educate and persuade the prosecutor as to the true facts of the situation.
+Many good prosecutors will pay close attention to evidence that the defendant is actually a victim.

 This is where relationships play a very important role.
 Former prosecutors who now practice criminal defense will usually have the relationships necessary to obtain the ear of the prosecutor in your case.